 The last word I would like to introduce, but a very important word is Terimakasih, which is the Indonesian word for thank you.
 But don’t worry if you can’t pronounce or remember this long word, many Indonesian understand thank you.
 The most important thing is the sincerity when you say it.

-I hope you have the chance to practice these Indonesian words when you travel Indonesia, or explore Sunda :)
+I hope you have the chance to say in Indonesia language when you travel Indonesia, or explore Sunda :)

 Speaking of exploring the land of Sunda, have you checked out the tea plantations in Puncak Pass highland, the tropical beach of Pangandaran, the lake crater of Kawah Putih, and Bogor Botanical Garden?